 - Rack Cards: Rack cards may make sense for your business.
 They can be an effective marketing material if used in the right situation.
 However, don’t waste your time and money sticking them on every windshield in a packed parking lot filled with customers who most likely won’t convert.
-A smart way–and more efficient use of your money–to distribute them is to pin them on bulletin boards in places potential customers might look at.
-For example, parks, restaurants, local businesses, universities, libraries, hotel lobbies, waiting rooms and apartment complexes are just a few places that have bulletin boards you can post your materials on.
-They can be a great match for many business types, especially make great sense for restaurants listing their menus, as well tourism-based services such as tour guides.
+A smart–and more efficient use of your money–is to distribute them on bulletin boards in places potential customers might look.
+For example, parks, restaurants, local businesses, universities, libraries, hotel lobbies, waiting rooms and apartment complexes are just a few places that have bulletin boards where you can post your materials.
+They can be a great match for many business types, and especially make sense for restaurant menus, as well tourism-based services such as tour guides.

 - Brochures: If you are a business that offers many different types of services that you feel need to be explained to potential customers, then consider brochures.
 However, since they’re pricier, make sure they are a fit for your business and will get good use.
 Like rack cards, they are well suited to distributing to local businesses which display other rack cards, such as hotel lobbies.

 - Postcards: A promotional standard, the postcard can be used for more than just mailing.
 And for many different purposes, such as promotions, sales, and special events.
 However, there are a few universal tips to keep in mind:

 - Encourage fast action, such as a deadline on a current promotion

 - Splurge for glossy, color postcards, which are most eye-catching and effective